EliotKhachi/publicZk/202110032244/README.md

-# Verification and Validation
+# Verification vs Validation

 Systems need to be verified and validated to ensure the requirements at all levels are being met.

 * **Verification** - Ensures you built the system right
 	* Meets subsystem requirements through testing